Fourth Year Guide

 Delivery Suite

 You’re expected to stay with one mother all the way through her DS visit.
 If you aren’t asked to, offer to do the Obs, and take the history of the woman.
 You have spaces to use this as a case in your logbook.
-If you’re stuck with no patients during the day, ask in theatre about sections.
-If you’re stuck with no patients at night bring a textbook or follow anyone going up for section/manual removal of placenta.
-Midwives and Clinical Managers vary wildly in their tolerance for medical students so just cross your fingers.
+If you’re stuck with no patients during the day, ask in the theatre about sections.
+Midwives and Clinical Managers vary in how much they like the student to be involved so you may or may not be lucky..
+Same with the babies – some people see three in the first few hours while some people see one over the course of the full shift!
+The labour ward shift is also a handy way to pick up some sneaky signatures for the end of your logbook in the supervised task section.
+They are quite strict about having all of these completed so the DS shift can be good for a last minute logbook dash.

 GP and Public Health